 We have no comments on this project as it is not eligible for maintenance.
 The site is not adjacent to a major drainageway or mapped floodplain and does not include any proposed MHFD master plan improvements.
-We do not need to review future submittals.

 We appreciate the opportunity to review this proposal.
 Please feel free to contact me with any questions or concerns.